colbyfayock/media-ecommerce-workshop/lessons/06 - Using the Next.js Image component with Cloudinary.md

 And you'll notice the images are back to being served from Cloudinary, but now by using the Next.js Image Component.

 > 💡 Tip: While we undid the previous lesson, it was important to help us understand how Cloudinary URLs are constructed combined with the features provided under the hood.
-This will be useful for understanding how Next.js makes some of it's features work with Cloudinary along with how you could use that knowledge in other use cases where the Next.js Image Component might not make sense.
+This will be useful for understanding how Next.js makes some of its features work with Cloudinary along with how you could use that knowledge in other use cases where the Next.js Image Component might not make sense.

 #### Where We'll Make Changes
 * `src/pages/index.js`